 Your idea must speak to them, which means that you must do the due diligence to know them as a person, and consider how your idea relates to what they find valuable.

 My experience is a bit odd.
-I met Tony Hsieh, CEO of Zappos, at a conference called Summit Series three years ago, and he invited me to see what he was doing in Downtown Las Vegas.
-Here are some things I learned from my very unique experience in raising money for my company CatalystCreativ, which I hope you can learn from too.
+I met Tony Hsieh, CEO of Zappos, at a conference called Summit Series several years ago, and he invited me to see what he was doing in Downtown Las Vegas.
+Here are some things I learned from my unique experience in raising money for my company CatalystCreativ, which I hope you can learn from too.

 1. Brush off Rejections